agradus/OpenLdocs/docs/documentation/guides/rule_services_usage_and_customization_guide.md

     | PostrgeSQL     | jdbc:postrgesql://[host][:port]/[schema]                                                    |

     For example, for MySQL:
-    ```properties
+    ```
     production-repository.uri = jdbc:mysql://localhost:3306/deployment-repository
     ```

-1. Set login and password for a connection to the database in production-repository.login and production-repository.password settings.
+5. Set login and password for a connection to the database in production-repository.login and production-repository.password settings.

     **Note:**        The password must be encoded via Base64 encoding schema if the repository.encode.decode.key property is not empty.

-    ```properties
+    ```
     production-repository.factory = repo-jdbc
     production-repository.uri = jdbc:h2:mem:repo;DB_CLOSE_DELAY=-1
     production-repository.login = root